quorumcontrol/tupelo-docs/docs/chaintree.md

 	"block": {
 		"previousTip": "",
 		"transactions": [{
 		    "type": "SET_DATA",
 	        "payload": {
 			    "path": "/my/subtree/foo",
 		        "value": "bar"
             }
 		}]
 	}
 }
 ```

-Using the set data transactions, you can set data to any part of the tree and the history of those changes is preserved in the data structure.
+Using the set data transactions, you can set data to any part of the tree and the data structure preserves the history of those changes.